 By the end of the 19th century, mining entered a period of decline.
 Searching for a better life, many miners left Cornwall for the United States, specifically the copper mines of northern Michigan.
-These miners brought with them the traditions and flavors of pasties to their new home.
+These miners brought the tradition and flavor of pasties with them to their new home.

-If the dark and intimate interior isn’t your thing, then you can always grab a table on the expansive outdoor patio.
-The dog friendly patio had plenty of space and offered shade in the summer along with heaters for those cold days and nights.
+If the dark and intimate interior isn’t your thing, you can always grab a table on the expansive outdoor patio.
+The dog-friendly patio had plenty of space and offered shade in the summer, along with heaters for those cold days and nights.

 Cornish Pasty Co.
 Menu

-I know I say this often, but the menu at Cornish Pasty Co. really did have something for everyone.
-On the menu, pasty selections were separated into three sections: Signature Pasties, Premium Pasties, and Vegan & Vegetarian Pasties.
-While I am not vegan or vegetarian, I found their selection of these pasties to be impressive and I would not hesitate ordering one of them.
+I say this often, but the menu at Cornish Pasty Co. did have something for everyone.
+The menu organized pasty selections into three sections: Signature Pasties, Premium Pasties, and Vegan & Vegetarian Pasties.
+While I am not vegan or vegetarian, I found their pasty selection impressive, and I would not hesitate to order one.

-If the menu wasn’t large enough, other than pasties you had a wide selection of appetizers, soups, salads, desserts, and sides.
+If the menu wasn’t extensive enough, other than pasties, you had a wide selection of appetizers, soups, salads, desserts, and sides.
 Drinks included sodas, lemonade, iced tea, and coffee.
 With such a beautiful bar, not surprisingly, Cornish Pasty Co. offered a wide selection of craft beers, liquor, and wine.

 My only complaint?
-Since all pasties are made ahead of time, it’s not uncommon for them to be out of certain items on the menu.
-So, be sure to have a back up just in case they are out of your first choice.
+With pasties made ahead of time, it’s not uncommon for them to be out of certain items on the menu.
+So, be sure to have a backup just in case they are out of your first choice.

 The Chicken Greek

-The golden brown handmade pasty crust was baked to perfection until crispy and warm.
-While similar to a calzone, the pasty crust was less doughy and more flaky without being too thick or thin.
-Its buttery flavor could be tasted in each bite without overpowering the filling inside.
+The golden brown handmade pasty crust was crispy and warm after baked to perfection.
+While similar to a calzone, the crust was less doughy and more flaky without being too thick or thin.
+I could taste its buttery flavor in each bite without overpowering the filling.

-For its size, I was impressed by the amount of ingredients packed inside.
+I was impressed by the amount of ingredients packed inside for its size.
 This included simple yet large slices of chicken breast, sweet and chewy sun-dried tomatoes, fresh sautéed spinach, melted mozzarella, tender bits of artichoke, and garlic.
-Both the Kalamata olives and feta cheese added saltiness which complemented the buttery pasty crust.
+The Kalamata olives and feta cheese added saltiness, complementing the buttery pasty crust.

-Next up was the Italian ($13) made with pepperoni, salami, capocollo, ham, fresh mozzarella, fresh basil, and roasted tomato with a side of marinara.
+Next up was the Italian ($18) made with pepperoni, salami, capocollo, ham, fresh mozzarella, fresh basil, and roasted tomato with a side of marinara.
 This pasty was heavy and dense, more so than The Chicken Greek.
-Just as with The Chicken Greek, this pasty crust was flaky, buttery, and crispy.
+Like The Chicken Greek, this pasty crust was flaky, buttery, and crispy.

 Layered between the meat was a thick slice of melted mozzarella.
 The soft, creamy, and salty cheese acted like glue between the layers of meat.
 I enjoyed how I could taste meat and cheese in every bite.